 Attend or sponsor a PILI event:

-PILI’s Annual Awards Luncheon is held every year in the late fall and celebrates the legal profession at its best.
+PILI’s Annual Awards Luncheon is held every year in early December and celebrates the legal profession at its best.

-PILI’s Annual Pro Bono Reception is held every year in June and celebrates the significant pro bono contributions of law firms and corporations.
+PILI’s Annual Pro Bono Reception is held every year in mid-June and celebrates the significant pro bono contributions of law firms and corporations.

 Join a PILI Giving Circle: